 Companies should take the time during the pre IPO period to formulate a post IPO award philosophy that will inform how they compensate executives and other employees after flotation.
 One way to do this is to identify a peer group of companies to act as a benchmark.

 How do these companies compensate employees?
 How does that compare to how your company currently compensates its employees?

 The pre IPO period can be an anxious time for employees.
 Communicating early and often about the opportunities presented by going public will go a long way towards easing whatever concerns may exist.

 It would be wise to consult with legal advisors on the content of whatever internal communications take place, as, while it is good to inform employees, you must consider the rules and restrictions in place around what IPO related information can be shared while the process is ongoing.

-Don’t be afraid to ask for help
+6. Don’t be afraid to ask for help

 We have a wealth of experience in the area of IPO preparation, and our experts are waiting to help you now – whether to answer your questions, to make you aware of questions you didn’t even know needed to be asked, or merely to advise you along the way.